 Source: The Spruce

-And that’s not to mention stains.
+There’s also the very real possibility of staining it.
 Track large amounts of water onto carpet on a regular basis and you’re almost certain to see stains in no time.
 Still, some people swear by using carpet in bathrooms.

 B. Bathroom Flooring Design Options